Comparing the Cost of Securing Sheet Metal Panels

 One of the more common fastening tasks for OEMs is attaching cover panels to a fabricated frame.
-In some cases these panels are designed to be removable, but in most cases they are permanently joined or are fastened by not intended to be removed in normal use.
+In some cases, these panels are designed to be removable, but in most cases, they are permanently joined or fastened and not intended to be removed in normal use.
 In a cost-reduction study we conducted not long ago, we compared the cost of securing sheet metal panels to a welded tubular frame by various methods.
 We wanted to expand and generalize that study to make it applicable to a wide range of American Fastener Journal readers.
 In this article, we compare the cost of fastening or joining a plain sheet panel using the methods listed in Table 1.
 These methods are not all-inclusive and were selected because they do not require high levels of capital investment in process or material handling equipment.
-In these cases, comparative costing tends to be function of calculating return on capital investment on equipment whose implementation is too specialized to be considered in an article on costing guidelines.
+In these cases, comparative costing tends to be a function of calculating return on capital investment on equipment whose implementation is too specialized to be considered in an article on costing guidelines.

 As a practical necessity, we will need to make several assumptions regarding the component configuration and assembly conditions on which the estimates are based.
 Because these assumptions will have a significant impact on the cost estimates generated, the results of this study should be thought of as only a starting point for process selection.
 These assumptions are summarized in Table 2.

 Before a cost comparison can be undertaken, a fundamental aspect of joint requirements must also be assumed.
 For each of the joining and fastening methods selected, the basis for determining the coverage or pitch needs to be determined.
 In other words, is the distance between rivets or the percentage full perimeter, a bead of adhesive is applied established based on the need to simply hold the panel in place without an objectionable gap, or is it a minimum strength requirement?
 We felt that providing some indication of equivalent strength would be of value and based the estimates on equivalent shear strength.